jamzad/SlicerMassVision/docs/source/Data Import.rst

 Import MSI Data
 ---------------
 #.
 Click 'Select file...' under MSI data.
 A file dialog box will open, allowing you to browse and select the file.
+MassVision supports different formats including:

-MassVision supports modality independent structured MSI files (.csv), hierarchical HDF5 files (.h5), and DESI MSI image files from Waters (.txt).
+   - Modality-independent structured MSI files (.csv)
+   - Modality-independent hierarchical HDF5 files (.h5)
+   - DESI MSI image files from Waters (.txt)

+#.
 Select the format from the dropdown menu, select the file, and click 'Open' to load the data.

    .. note::
       The instruction on how to structure your MSI data into CSV or HDF5 compatible with MassVision can be found in `Data Structure <https://slicermassvision.readthedocs.io/en/latest/Data%20Structure.html#data-structure>`_ page.